The Office Christmas specials: Reception

 The specials were broadcast in the United States on 21 October 2004.
 BBC America merged both parts into a single 95-minute episode entitled The Office Special.
 The making-of documentary How I Made the Office, previously released on the Series 1 DVD, was broadcast after the special.
 In a preview in The Hollywood Reporter, Cynthia Littleton highlighted the scene where Brent tells Carol that the documentary crew edited his antics to make him look like a fool as being true to life, comparing it to the various real-life lawsuits filed by Survivor contestants against CBS.
 Littleton also commented positively on the scene where Gareth asks Brent to "call ahead", and Brent's music video.
 In The New York Times, Alessandra Stanley wrote that the specials are "as wickedly, painfully funny as the first two seasons and, in tiny, fleeting doses, as delicately tender".

 The following year it was nominated for the Primetime Emmy Award for Outstanding Made for Television Movie.
 Gervais and Merchant received a nomination for Outstanding Writing for a Miniseries, Movie or a Dramatic Special.
 The episodes won in the Outstanding Achievement in Movies, Mini-series & Specials category at the American Television Critics Association Awards.
 The award was collected by Lucy Davis.

 The specials appeared at No. 4 on Channel 4's 100 Greatest Christmas Moments polls in 2004.

 Home media

 The specials were released on VHS and DVD in the UK on 25 October 2004 by BBC Video.
-Extra features include an audio commentary on Part 2 by Merchant and Gervais, a retrospective documentary entitled The Office: Closed For Business, the full video for Brent's version of "If You Don't Know Me By Now", a featurette about the cast and crew collecting the Golden Globes, and a studio version of "Freelove Freeway"—Brent's song from Series 1, Episode 4.
+Extra features include an audio commentary on Part 2 by Merchant and Gervais, a retrospective documentary entitled The Office: Closed For Business, the full video for Brent's version of "If You Don't Know Me By Now", a featurette about the cast and crew collecting the Golden Globes, and a studio version of "Free Love Freeway"—Brent's song from Series 1, Episode 4.
 It was released in the United States on 16 November 2004 with the same special features.